vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 values.
 This control will initially default to the former setting, providing for backwards compatibility, but that default will later be deprecated and change to the latter.

-For VRL, the allowable assignments will follow the tag value mode.
+Tag assignments will also follow the tag value mode.
 That is, only single value assignments will be allowed in "single" mode, and only array value assignments will be allowed in "full" mode.
-These types will be enforced with VRL's integrated type definitions, causing programs that make the wrong assignment a config-level error instead of a run-time error.
-In both cases, assignment to a tag will overwrite all other values for the tag, and deleting a tag name or assigning an empty array (in "full" mode) will remove all tag values with that name.
+In Lua, emitted events with incompatible tag values will be dropped with an error as they are now.
+In VRL, these types will be enforced with integrated type definitions, causing programs that make the wrong assignment a config-level error instead of a run-time error.
+In any case, assignment to a tag will overwrite all other values for the tag, and deleting a tag name or assigning an empty array (in "full" mode) will remove all tag values with that name.

 Since tags cannot have multiple identical values, and both scripting languages lack first-class support for sets, assignments and modifications that result in duplicate values will cause the